NaphatCode/Titanic/md/medium.md

 <p align="center">
 <img width="400" alt="summary"  src="https://user-images.githubusercontent.com/65748521/131241040-9d0219e0-e509-4e9b-a309-c4993a5e2e39.png">
 </p>

-*figure 1 : screenshot of summary output*
+figure 1 : output screenshot of summary(df.raw)

 We can reaffirm the dimension (the size) of our dataframe by following command